Pearse O'Brien

-Pearse O'Brien (born 26 October 2004) is a professional footballer who plays as a midfielder for USL Championship club Hartford Athletic.
-Born in the United States, he represents Ireland at youth level.
+Pearse O'Brien (born 26 October 2004) is a professional footballer who plays as a midfielder for Providence College.
+Born in the United States, he represented Ireland at youth level.

 Club career

 Born in West Hartford, Connecticut, O'Brien began his career with U.S. Soccer Development Academy side Oakwood Soccer Club in 2016.
 While training with the Ireland youth sides, O'Brien attracted interest from both Scottish club Celtic and English club Fulham.
 After rising the ranks at Oakwood, O'Brien decided to join the youth setup at Major League Soccer club Real Salt Lake, joining the club's under-19 side.

-On 15 May 2021, O'Brien made his professional debut for Real Salt Lake's USL Championship affiliate Real Monarchs against LA Galaxy II, coming on as a 69th minute substitute during the 2–0 defeat.
+On 15 May 2021, O'Brien made his professional debut for Real Salt Lake's USL Championship affiliate Real Monarchs against LA Galaxy II, coming on as a 69th-minute substitute during the 2–0 defeat.

 In February 2022, O'Brien joined Hartford Athletic on an academy contract.